Tech-at-DU/BotShop-iOS/P03-CollectionView-Setup/content.md

 If you run the app now, you’ll see “testing” is written in all of your cells.
 You might be wondering where the images are.

 # Displaying Item Images in Custom Cells
 Let's start this by going back to the `NewOrderViewController` and creating an array of items that utilizes out `Item` model to specify the title and image.
-This should be found at the towards of the class file.
+This should be placed towards the top of the class file.

 ```swift
 let data = [